Hero Background

 The majority of Suffolk County has no connection to municipal sewer.
 When water leaves your home — every toilet flush, shower, load of laundry — it flows into a private cesspool or septic system buried in your yard.
 That system is your responsibility.
 No town department maintains it, no county crew responds when it backs up.
 When something goes wrong, you need a local cesspool and drainage contractor who knows these systems specifically.

 Suffolk County's underground drainage landscape is also changing.
-As of July 1, 2019, new cesspool installation in New York State is banned.
-As of July 1, 2021, I/A OWTS nitrogen-reducing systems are required for new construction and major renovations.
-The Suffolk County SIP grant program offers up to $10,000 in grant assistance to help homeowners upgrade from older cesspools — a significant offset against the $20,000–$30,000 cost of a compliant I/A OWTS installation.
+Under Suffolk County Sanitary Code Article 6, new cesspool installation has been banned since July 1, 2019, and I/A OWTS nitrogen-reducing systems have been required for new construction and major renovations since July 1, 2021.
+The Suffolk County Department of Health Services (SCDHS) oversees permitting and compliance for both requirements.
+The Suffolk County SIP grant program offers combined State and County funding of up to $30,000 for eligible homeowners upgrading from older cesspools, with some East End towns offering additional stacking rebates, a significant offset against the cost of a compliant I/A OWTS installation.
 Understanding these regulations and programs matters when a cesspool fails or a permit is filed.

 Serving All of Suffolk County